FormalizedFormalLogic/VeryWeakSubintuitionistic/README.md

 Formalization of very weak subintuitionstic logics in Lean 4.

-Status: **WIP**:
-This formalization is migrated from old codes from [Foundation](https://github.com/FormalizedFormalLogic).
+This formalization is migrated from old codes in [Foundation](https://github.com/FormalizedFormalLogic).
-Currently we are rewriting proofs for more generalized results on latest articles.

 ## Related Articles